Inference for conditioned Galton-Watson trees from their Harris path: Introduction

 The organization of the paper is as follows.
 Section \ref{s:gw} is devoted to the formulation of the problem at hand: definition of conditioned Galton-Watson trees in Subsection \ref{ss:gw:def}, definition of Harris paths in Subsection \ref{ss:harris}, asymptotic behavior of Harris paths of conditioned Galton-Watson trees in Subsection \ref{ss:gw:as}.
 In addition, we state in Subsection \ref{ss:emp} the consistency of the empirical variance of the numbers of children.
 The two estimation procedures from Harris paths are presented in Section \ref{s:estim}, while Section \ref{sec:mainResults} focuses on the results of convergence.
 Simulation techniques for conditioned Galton-Watson trees, numerical experiments and application to real data are presented in Sections \ref{sec:simu} and \ref{ss:realdata}.
 In particular, Subsection \ref{ss:missingnoisydata} is dedicated to the difficult context of missing or noisy data in which the empirical variance performs less well than our Harris paths-based estimators or even can not be computed.
-In this preliminary version, all the figures obtained from simulated or real data have been deferred to the end of the article.